Engin-Boot/pong-stage-nakul16168/Stage0/Move-the-Paddle.md

   Given: The paddle size for a player

-  When: The player calls the movePaddle()
+  When: The player calls the "movePaddle()"

   function